 Do you have a separate waiting area for rabbits?

 Rabbits are prey animals and will find the experience of waiting in an area with noisy dogs, and the smells of dogs, cats and other animals very stressful.
-Vets may have separate rooms, or at least separate areas, or times at which only prey animals are seen.
+It is better when vets have separate rooms, or at least separate areas, or times at which only prey animals are seen.

 Do you have a separate kennelling area for rabbits?